MikeLiuAir00/10x_sequence_analysis_pipeline/README.md

     - Filter the UMI + Barcode with quality-score > 10%, not homopolymers and carcode within 1-Hamming-distance(done by bustools correct).

     - Quantification is done with kb count command.
 The pipeline detail is in [here](./count_out/kb_info.json)

-- PCA analysis, clustering, marker gene extraction, differential analysis(/w scanpy)

-  - cell call, droplet-based quality control

-    The cells are filtered based on umi count and knee point
+- Filtering(/w Scanpy)

+   - Cell filtering

+     1. at least 200 genes expressed in each cell

+     2. no more than 2500 genes expressed in each cell

+     3. at most 5% mitochondrial content in each cell

+   - Gene filtering

+     1. genes must expreessed in at least 1 cell

+     2. at least 1 umi count contribute to the expressed gene

-  - Nornmalization
+- Nornmalization and Scaling

-    Normalization is performed as described below:
+  - Normalization is performed as described below:

     UMI counts were scaled by the total number of UMI in each cell and multiplied by the median of the total UMI counts across cells.
 The data  were then log2-transformed

-  - Highly variable genes are detected with scanpy function
+  - Highly variable genes are detected by scanpy function /highly_variable_genes/ with min mean = 0.0125 and min dispersion = 0.5

+- PCA analysis, clustering, marker gene extraction, differential analysis(/w scanpy)

   - Clustering , PCA and tSNE